 - Create a dedicated support group - for example, a Facebook group.

-- Consider sending a representative to the train-the-trainer course run by the University of Northampton, who is in a position to cascade the information within their trust.
+- Consider sending a representative to complete a train-the-trainer course.
+This is run by both the University of Northampton and Ulster University, and allows information to be cascaded within the trust.

 - Make sure candidates have plenty of time to practise their skills prior to taking the OSCE.